zobaed11/SEA-Smart-Semantic-Enterprise-Search/README.md

-# SEA-Smart-Semantic-Enterprise-Search
+# SAED-Smart-Semantic-Enterprise-Search

-## SEA implementation for WWW-2021 submission.
+## SAED implementation for WWW-2021 submission.

 ## How to execute